b-robotized/b_ctrldbox_commissioning/docs/supported_robots/KUKA.md

 # Troubleshooting

 `test_joint_trajectory_controller.launch.xml` command fails - if the robot is not in the configured position.
 SHow how to reconfigure and rebuild the thing.
 Mention that in the future versions this will not be an issue

+### Launch Fails Due to Incorrect Start Position

+Problem: The control software fails to connect, often with timeout errors, because the robot is not physically at the start position defined in the KRL program.
+Cause: Mismatch between the robot's actual position and the hardcoded PTP coordinates in b_ctrldbox_rsi.src.
+Solution:

+In T1 mode, jog the robot to a safe, desired starting position.
+On the teach pendant, go to Display > Actual position and record the angular values for axes A1 through A6.
+Edit the b_ctrldbox_rsi.src file on your PC.
+Locate the PTP {A1 ..., A2 ..., ...} line and replace the values with the ones you just recorded.
+Re-transfer only the modified .src file to KRC:\R1\Program\ on the controller.
+Run the program again.
+The robot will now use this new start position.
+  Note: In future versions, this dependency on a hardcoded start position may be relaxed for a more flexible startup procedure.

+### Connection Fails After Program Start

+Problem: The RSI program is running on the controller, but the control PC never establishes a connection.
+Cause: A firewall on the control PC or network is blocking incoming UDP packets from the robot.
+Solution: Ensure the firewall on the control PC is configured to allow incoming UDP traffic on the specified RSI port (default 49152).